flutter/flutter/specs/modules.md

 The ``<script>`` elements found in the document create the subsequent libraries.
-Each one first imports the ``dart:mirror`` library, then the ``sky:core`` module, then the first library described above, then all the modules referenced by ``<import>`` element up to that ``<script>`` element and all the libraries defined by ``<script>`` elements up to that point, interleaved so as to maintain the same
+Each one first imports the ``dart:mirror`` library, then the ``dart:sky`` module, then the first library described above, then all the modules referenced by ``<import>`` element up to that ``<script>`` element and all the libraries defined by ``<script>`` elements up to that point, interleaved so as to maintain the same